-The original factory default options can be programmed into the MS-2410BC by entering Default Programming Mode.
-The keypad is enabled, to allow switching from Normal Mode, by inserting the Security Key into connector J4 on the MS-2410BC main circuit board.
+The original factory default options can be programmed into the MS-2410B by entering Default Programming Mode.
+The keypad is enabled, to allow switching from Normal Mode, by inserting the Security Key into connector J4 on the MS-2410B main circuit board.

-FIGURE 3-4: Programming Security Key - Default Programming Mode
+FIGURE 3-3: Programming Security Key - Default Programming Mode

 Insertion of the Security Key alters the functions of the keypad.
 Insert the supplied programming keys function label C to view the new key functions.
 Keys labeled 1 through 4 may now be used for entering a numerical password.
-An authorized factory representative can enter Default Programming Mode by keying in the Program Mode password and pressing the Enter key.
+Default Programming Mode is entered by keying in the Program Mode password (321321) and pressing the Enter key twice.
 If an incorrect key is pressed, wait 10 seconds and then reenter the proper password before pressing the Enter key.

 A pause of up to 10 seconds is allowed between each key press while entering the password.
 After pressing the Enter key, the control panel will enter Default Programming Mode.
 The original factory default programming is immediately restored and the control panel automatically returns to Normal Mode.
-If the Security Key remains inserted when the control panel returns to Normal Mode, the control panel and keypad will function as expected in Normal Mode.
+Remove the programming label and reinsert the Normal Mode label C when the control panel is in Normal Mode of operation.
 To enter any other mode, the Security Key must be removed and then reinserted.
 The appropriate password can then be entered.